 We’ll talk more about those five things in a moment.
 The point here is we must learn to forget the mistake but remember the lesson.
 Forget the former things, which are mind traps, the negative things that distort thinking and values.
 It’s healthy for the mind because it saves valuable space and bandwidth.
 (1)

 Here’s the first real takeaway, we tend to dwell on those memories which have a significant negative impact much more than we should.
-Pain and anger are two negative emotions that can etch themselves into our consciousness.
+Pain and anger are negative emotions that can etch themselves into our consciousness.
 Because they surface often, they distort our thinking and values.

 The second takeaway is that we battle to control our thoughts and values.
-We come into the world innocent and without any bias and prejudice.
+We come into the world innocent and without any bias or prejudice.
 Then, when we are old enough, we are subject to varying levels of programming, which can taint our fundamental values.

-If you watch young children play, you’ll see they make friends with anyone who wants to join.
+Watching young children play, you’ll see they make friends with anyone who wants to join.
 There is no racial, ethnic, or religious prejudice.
 Some children are shy, and some are more outgoing.
 Some children are selfish and share without reserve.
 Yet they manage to play together.
 They are not dealing with the trappings of cultural values that help us see the humanity of others.

 How to Forget the Former Things that Imprison

-The goal is to reduce the emotional attachments with negative memories.
+The goal is to reduce the emotional attachments to negative memories.
 At the same time, we want to strengthen the emotional volume of positive memories.
 We use a process called exploring memories to do this.
 You can find out more details by following the link.
 It takes time and courage.
 It’s a good idea to take this adventure with the help of a partner or counselor.

 The process involves documenting your feelings as you go using a journal.
 Some people use photographs to help “jog” their memories.
 You write down as many positive memories as possible, then categorize them from the most to least favorable.

 After completing your positive memory chain, you use the same process to find the negative memories.
 What we want to do with these is the opposite of the positive chain.
 Here we turn down the volume of the emotions using specific techniques.
 We still want to identify the connections because this is the chain we’ll tend to follow when experiencing negative emotions.
-These are the chains that cause us to degenerate to lower unhealthy levels of thinking, resulting in depression.
+These chains cause us to degenerate to lower unhealthy levels of thinking, resulting in depression.